lambdaclass/concrete/ROADMAP.md

 This document is the active execution plan.
 It answers one question:
 **what should happen next, in what order?**

-**Current frontier: Phase 5.** Phases 1–4 are done and have been removed from this plan.
+**Current frontier: Phase 6.** Phases 1–5 are done.
 Phases 1–2 were folded into CHANGELOG.md and design docs; Phases 3–4 closed (core-complete) — their detailed records are [docs/PHASE3_OBLIGATION_CORE_AUDIT.md](docs/PHASE3_OBLIGATION_CORE_AUDIT.md) and [docs/PHASE4_COMPILER_LEDGER_AUDIT.md](docs/PHASE4_COMPILER_LEDGER_AUDIT.md), and their few deferred, no-active-soundness-risk tails were folded into later phases: proof-status / `prove` literal-ledger views → Phase 11; interpreter-vs-compiled harness + ref-return hardening → Phase 14; `audit --compiler` self-audit → Phase 10; obligation→structured-`Diagnostic` bridge → Phase 19; schema-version / source-location-privacy / docs-drift-semantic → Phase 17.

-Start new work at Phase 5 unless a real workload pulls a deferred item forward.
+**Phase 5 is CLOSED (core-complete; const generics deferred by trigger)**, same closure model as Phases 3/4.
+All six items are documented + gated: #1 modules/ imports, #2 project model, #3 `concrete test`, #4 diagnostics, #5 bytes/text/path
++ ByteView/Text path, #6 collections.
+The one deferred item, #6a narrow const
+generics, is not a hidden hole: it has a fixed design boundary, a difficulty/risk assessment, rejected forms, a staged build plan, explicit forcing triggers, and recorded evidence that current workloads don't pull it ([docs/CONST_GENERICS_V1.md](docs/CONST_GENERICS_V1.md)).
+Start new work at Phase 6 unless a real workload trips a const-generics forcing trigger (then #6a comes forward).

 The roadmap is linear.
 Phases are ordered, and items inside a phase are ordered unless explicitly marked as a constraint or a deferred research note.
 Read the